 “I have always been a strong believer that anyone can change the world,” she said.
 “I believe that with politics, you can achieve that.
 You can lead in trying times and persevere to achieve the impossible.”

-Schraub earned her bachelor's degree in Political Science and a Leadership Certificate in 2012.
-Right after graduation, she took a job at The Sierra Club as a Conservation Organizer, where she helps organize volunteers around conservation issues in Illinois and help work on environmental policy in Springfield.
-She now works as Regional Field Director for U.S. Senator Dick Durbin’s campaign and then as Deputy Field Director for Rahm Emanuel’s re-election as mayor of Chicago.
+Schraub earned her bachelor’s degree in Political Science and a Leadership Certificate.
+Right after graduation, she took a job at The Sierra Club as a Conservation Organizer, where she helped organize volunteers around conservation issues in Illinois and helped work on environmental policy in Springfield.
+She then worked as Regional Field Director for U.S. Senator Dick Durbin’s campaign and then as Deputy Field Director for Rahm Emanuel’s re-election as mayor of Chicago.

 “My mission in life is to help those little girls who have no confidence in themselves realize their own true beauty and potential,” she said.
 “And who knows, maybe one day I will be the first female president of the United States.”